-While a full-length trailer hasn’t yet been released just yet, a 36-second teaser trailer was released just in time for Halloween in 2018
+To make up for the film’s delay, a 36-second teaser trailer was first released just in time for Halloween in 2020.

 In the teaser, we hear Curtis’ Lauri Strode say, “Next Halloween, when the sun sets and someone is alone, he kills!” with the poor Strode family seen battling with the masked murderer yet again.